clive-limo/my-portfolio-updated/README.md

-# Portfolio project for Ixartz
+# Portfolio project for Clive

 This is my personal portfolio project, written using Next.js, Tailwind CSS, and TypeScript.
 It is a simple website that showcases my skills and experience.